pramos16/INST126-Fall-2020/README.md

-#INST126-Fall-2020
+# INST126-Fall-2020

-#Calculator
+# Calculator

-#Here you ask the user to input their numbers
+# Here you ask the user to choose their operation

 operation = input('''
 Please type the math operation you would like to complete: